 Community Engagement

-Supermarked is not just about transactions; it fosters community connections.
+Supermarked isn’t just about transactions.
+It builds community connections.
 Stores could host cooking demonstrations, nutrition workshops, or local vendor showcases.
 According to Progressive Grocer, successful supermarket models often involve deep community integration.

 Community-driven initiatives might include: